Firstyear/prd-blog/blog_source/2017/05/23/kerberos_why_the_world_moved_on.rst

 Conclusion
 ----------

-Modern software has to be well designed, according to real design principles - not a engineers ideas of what is "acceptable".
+Modern software has to be well designed, according to real human interaction design principles - not an engineers ideas of what is "acceptable" design.

 Kerberos has lost.
 No one wants to integrate with it.
 The client experience is poor.
 Lets leave it to die naturally, and move on to architectures that match modern software and usage.